Wyoming Cowboys football: Hawaii

 The Paniolo Trophy is awarded to the winner of the college football games played between Wyoming and Hawaii Rainbow Warriors football.
-This rivalry started in 1979 when Hawaii joined the Western Athletic Conference conference and was played annually until 1997, shortly before Wyoming joined the newly formed Mountain West Conference.
+This rivalry started in 1979 when Hawaii joined the Western Athletic Conference and was played annually until 1997, shortly before Wyoming joined the newly formed Mountain West Conference.
 Hawaii joined the MWC as a football–only affiliate member in 2012, renewing the rivalry.
 Wyoming leads the series 17–11 as of 2023.

 Utah State

 Bridger's Battle is the name for the games played between Wyoming and Utah State, the winner is awarded the trophy of the rivalry, a .50 caliber Rocky Mountain Hawken rifle.
 The rivalry started in 1903, and renewed as an annual game in 2013 when Utah State joined the Mountain West Conference.
 However, with divisions going away in 2023, this streak of annual meetings ended.
 USU leads the series 40–28–4.

 Other rivalries

 Wyoming and Brigham Young have played each other 79 times, with BYU leading the series 46–30–3.
 BYU was arguably Wyoming's second biggest rival until BYU left the Mountain West to become an independent in 2011.
 Utah and Wyoming have played each other 85 times, which makes Utah Wyoming's most played opponent outside of Colorado State.
 Similar to the BYU series, the rivalry took a major blow when Utah left the MWC in 2010.
 UW's record against the Utes is 32-51-1 as of 2023.
 New Mexico and Wyoming have played each other 76 times.
 The Lobos and Cowboys have faced off every year since 1949 except for a 4-year stretch from 1995 to 1998.
 UW holds the advantage over UNM 40–36 as of 2023.